Available Now

 Red Flags: When You're Being Overcharged

-If an electrician charges: That's triple-charging.
-The call-out fee should include diagnosis and initial labour.
+If an electrician stacks a call-out fee, a separate diagnosis fee, AND an hourly labour rate on top — that's triple-charging.
+The call-out fee should include diagnosis and the first block of labour.

-If they show up and then announce, "By the way, there's a $150 call-out fee," that's shady.
+If they show up and only then mention "by the way, there's a call-out fee" — that's shady.

 Professional electricians disclose call-out fees when you call to book.